SFDO-Tooling/CumulusCI/CONTRIBUTING.rst

   and DO NOT record the network traffic in a VCR cassette
 * sf - a handle to a simple-salesforce client tied to the current org
-* with org_shape('qa', 'qa_org'): - switch the current
-  org to an org created with org template "qa" after running flow "qa_org".
-  Clean up any changes you make, because this org may be reused by other tests.
 * mock_http_response(status) - make a mock HTTP Response with a particular status
 * runtime - Get the CumulusCI runtime for the current working directory
 * project_config - Get the project config for the current working directory
 * org_config - Get the project config for the current working directory
 * create_task - Get a task _factory_ which can be used to construct task instances.

+Decorators for tests:

+ * pytest.mark.slow(): a slow test that should only be executed when requested with --run-slow-tests
+ * pytest.mark.large_vcr(): a network-based test that generates VCR cassettes too large for version control.
+Use --org to generate them locally.
+ * pytest.mark.needs_org(): a test that needs an org (or at least access to the network) but should not attempt to store VCR cassettes
+ * org_shape('qa', 'qa_org'): - switch the curren org to an org created with org template "qa" after running flow "qa_org".
+   As with all tests, clean up any changes you make, because this org may be reused by other tests.

 Randomized tests
 ~~~~~~~~~~~~~~~~